Getting Started

 How can I view and analyze flaky tests across multiple runs?

-- QA Dashboard- "Most Flaky Tests (opens in a new tab)" section
+- QA Dashboard- “Most Flaky Tests” section

-- Analytics - "Flakiness & Test Issues (opens in a new tab)" chart with list
+- Analytics - “Flakiness & Test Issues” chart with list

 - Test Cases History - Stability score and “Last Flaky” tile

-- Specs Explorer - "Flaky Rate (opens in a new tab)" column for all spec files
+- Specs Explorer - “Flaky Rate” column for all spec files

-- Developer Dashboard - "Flaky Tests Alert (opens in a new tab)" per author
+- Developer Dashboard - “Flaky Tests Alert” per author

 How does TestDino track historical stability for individual test cases?

-- Stability % - (Passed Ă· Total Runs) Ă— 100
+- Stability % - (Passed ÷ Total Runs) × 100

 - Last Status Tiles - Links to Last Passed, Last Failed, Last Flaky runs